 Method of Payment PSB offers 2 payment options to accommodate families.
 Parents may choose to pay the entire season’s dues up front or choose to have installments auto-billed with the first and last installment due upfront.
 Parents are responsible for the full season’s dues regardless of which option they choose.
 This must be set up within 72 hours of a player’s acceptance of their spot on a team.
 All membership payments are made through our secure online registration software, LeagueApps.
 Cash and check are not accepted.

 Accounts are considered late one week after the installment is due and will be charged an additional $25 late fee.
 Players with an outstanding balance will not be allowed to practice or compete until paid in full.
 Special arrangements will need to approved by a director.

 PSB has a strict no refund policy once players sign our “Policies and Procedures Handbook”, accept the membership contract and make their first membership installment.
-After this, players unable or unwilling to complete the season for any reason Fall/Winter Season – Version 1.4 12 will not be given a refund and will still be responsible for the entire season’s dues, including all future installments.
+There may be exceptions given for long-term injury or illness, per the handbook.

 If a player gets injured and is supposed to be out 6 weeks or longer, said player can provide PSB with a doctor’s note, and PSB will put a stop payment on any future installments until that player is healthy and able to return.
 Refunds for past installments will not be given.